sariabuqoura/CISSP/README.md

   * "Acceptable user Policy: define a level of acceptable perforamnce and expectiaon of behavior and activity".
 * Standards
   * Mandatory
-  * defome compulsory requirements for the homogenous use of hardware, software, technology, and security controls.
+  * define compulsory requirements for the homogenous use of hardware, software, technology, and security controls.
 * Baseline
   * Mandatory
+  * Define Minimum level of security that every system throughout
+  * base line more operationally
+  * all systems not complying with the baseline should be taken out of production
 * Guidelines
+  * Not Mandatory
+  * Offer recommendation on how standards and baseline are implemented
-  *
+  * Guidelines are flexbile
 * Procedures
   * Mandatory